dbushell/dbushell-2k15/src/data/blog/2018/2018-05-pwa-progressive-web-apps.md

 The browser plugin will run an audit and report back in dizzying detail.

 Lighthouse isn't easily impressed.
 I was seeing red lights for days whilst learning new optimisations.
 I could have sworn it was all green when I checked a few months ago.
-I suppose the web moves fast and new improvements are always on the horizon.
+I suppose the web moves fast and new improvements are forever on the horizon.
 Ideally these things become second nature but crucial milliseconds can easily slip away if you're not careful.

 ## Progressive Web

-PWAs are really just an encapsulation of modern technologies and the same progressive web development practices that have proved to build solid websites for years.
+PWAs are really just an encapsulation of modern technologies and the same progressive web development practices that have long proved to build solid websites.
 For installation they do need an additional [Web Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) file.
 Because the number of existing standards to define icons and metadata wasn't enough.

 If you need help optimising your website or PWA [get in touch!](/contact/)